Abstraction Health

 Zinc

-Quercetin is proposed to act as a zinc ionophore, facilitating intracellular zinc uptake; this combination is highlighted by researchers including Rhonda Patrick for potential immune and antiviral support.
+Quercetin is proposed to act as a zinc ionophore, potentially facilitating intracellular zinc uptake; this combination is of particular interest for immune support

 Vitamin C

-Vitamin C may help regenerate quercetin from its oxidized form and the two compounds share complementary antioxidant and anti-inflammatory pathways.
+Vitamin C may help regenerate quercetin from its oxidized form and enhance its antioxidant activity; both have complementary anti-inflammatory mechanisms

 Resveratrol

-Both are polyphenols with overlapping anti-inflammatory, antioxidant, and potential senolytic properties; they are frequently co-studied in the context of cardiovascular health and aging.
+Both are polyphenols with overlapping anti-inflammatory, antioxidant, and potential bone-metabolism benefits, and are commonly co-studied in nutraceutical research

 Safety & interactions